phistoh/Simple-Backups/README.md

 Then call the script with `.../lua.exe backup.lua dummy_name`.

+Another method is to set up the batch file.
+Include the location of `backup.lua` there.
+Then you can also call the script by using the batch file: `backup.bat dummy_name`

 ## File Description
 - **backup.lua** is the main script
 - **files.lua** contains the path to `7z.exe` and tables including paths of files to backup
+- **backup.bat** is a batch script which calls backup.lua
+- **7z.exe** is the 7-Zip executable

 ## Changes
 - **1.1**: Now includes 7z.exe